 While no state laws truly require a Return & Refund Policy, there are circumstances where you need to make your Return & Refund Policy conspicuous at your storefront and on your website.
 Each law has guidelines on making this happen.

 Civil Code Section 1723 of the California state requires a retailer to post their Refund Policy if the policy contains unique requirements.
+For example, requirements that wouldn't be expected by an average consumer.

-Common expectations in the U.S. retailers offering:
+Common expectations in the U.S. for retailers' offerings include:

 If the Return & Refund Policy does not include these expectations, it must be conspicuously displayed, even it only applies to one class of merchandise.